 With minimal expense, preparation, and maintenance, wildflowers, grasses, shrubs and trees will hold your property in place.
 Plantings can be incorporated into the riprap, above it, and / or in place of the usual high-maintenance lawn.
 Natural beauty, healthy protection, and wildlife could be your reward.
 You can create attractive yards that will require little or no fertilizer, pesticides or irrigation to keep them healthy and vibrant.
 Suggested species have deep root systems that trap and hold the soil to keep it from washing away.

-AssessmentAnnual ssessments are done by project staff in the spring to prioritize sites according to highest need / worst erosion.
+AssessmentAnnual assessments are done by project staff in the spring to prioritize sites according to highest need / worst erosion.